Milnor invariants of string links, trivalent trees, and configuration space integrals: Introduction

+We now outline our main results; the reader may consult Definitions \ref{WeightSystemsDef}, \ref{FilterByComponentsDef}, and \ref{ConnectedIHXDef} for more details on the following notions.
+Let $\LW$ (resp.~$\HW$) be the space of weight systems for string links (resp.~homotopy string links).
+By a pairing on graphs, we view weight systems as (defect zero) graph cocycles.
+By the \emph{leading terms} of a graph cocycle, we mean the terms with the fewest connected components.
+We view $\LW$ and $\HW$ as algebras via the shuffle product.
+Let $S(\mathcal{J})$ (resp.~$S(\mathcal{T})$) be the symmetric algebra on linear combinations of connected diagrams (resp.~trees) satisfying the IHX conditions.
+Let $\LW^k_n$ denote the space of graph cocycles with $2n$ vertices with at least $k$ components.
+Let $S^k(\mathcal{J})_n$ (resp.~$S^k(\mathcal{T})_n$) be the subspace of elements of the $k$-th symmetric power of $\mathcal{J}$ (resp.~$\mathcal{T}$) with $2n$ vertices.

+\begin{reptheorem}{LWSubalgebra} Taking the leading terms of a cocycle defines injective maps A choice of splitting of $\LW$ induces an injective algebra map $\LW \incl S(\mathcal{J})$ which takes the shuffle product on $\LW$ to multiplication in $S(\mathcal{J})$. \end{reptheorem}

+Let $\HV$ be the space of finite type invariants of homotopy string links; the product of invariants makes this space into an algebra.
+We also see that there is a filtration of $\HV$ by subspaces defined by products of at least $k$ Milnor invariants, denoted by $\HV^k_n$.
+The restrictions to $\HW$ of the maps in Theorem \ref{LWSubalgebra} land in $S(\mathcal{T})$.
+We use the canonical map $\HV \to \HW$, the filtrations by $\geq k$ components, and the Milnor invariants to check that these maps are isomorphisms and obtain a canonical splitting of $\LW$.

+\begin{reptheorem}{AlgIsos} The Milnor homotopy invariants give canonical isomorphisms of algebras using the products of invariants on $\HV$, the shuffle product on $\HW$, and the usual product on $S(\mathcal{T})$. \end{reptheorem}

+This result recovers the correspondence between Milnor invariants and trivalent trees (in the setting of homotopy invariants).
+Unwinding the definitions of the filtration quotients and maps on them yields the following partial recipe for configuration space integral formulas.

+\begin{repcorollary}{PartialRecipe} Suppose $\alpha$ is a linear combination of (Lie-oriented) trivalent forests (with distinct labels on the leaves) satisfying the IHX conditions.
+Then one can obtain a product of Milnor homotopy invariants by completing $\alpha$ to a cocycle $\alpha'$ by adding terms with more connected components and taking the configuration space integral associated to $\alpha'$.
+All choices of the terms with more components yield the same invariant up to products of larger numbers of Milnor invariants. \end{repcorollary}

-In summary, our refined combinatorial analysis of the space of trivalent diagrams in terms of Milnor invariants has two main consequences.
-The first is to provide alternative proofs of certain facts about Milnor invariants, proofs which are more combinatorial in nature than the existing ones in the literature.
-The second is to give configuration space integral formulas for Milnor invariants, up to products of lower order invariants.
+In summary, our combinatorial analysis of the space of trivalent diagrams in terms of Milnor invariants has several main consequences.
+The first is to provide alternative proofs of certain facts about Milnor invariants, using mainly the shuffle product of diagrams.
+The second is to give configuration space integral formulas for Milnor invariants, up to products of lower-order invariants.
+Finally, since the same combinatorics of diagrams gives cohomology classes in spaces of long links in any dimension, we obtain the following result.

+\begin{reptheorem}{HigherCohomology} There is a subalgebra of cohomology classes in $\mathrm{Link}(\coprod_{i=1}^m \R, \R^d)$ isomorphic to the polynomial algebra on Milnor homotopy invariants. \end{reptheorem}